 I love Idol as an example because it really highlights how important “improves over time” is.
 Think about it in “app” terms: The Idol “app” has existed for over 11 years.
 Every year there is a new major version and are about a dozen minor versions (episodes).
 Within each show the producers (developers) are pushing continuous improvement as they react to live performances and user input (votes).

 My daughter’s perspective on Idol illustrates the “numerator” of the experience including devices, people, brands, channels, services, and content.
-I’ve already written a post describing what we mean by brands.
-In future posts I will dig into the other aspects.
+I’ve also written a post describing what we mean by brands.

 Note how each of these aspects is plural?